pwwiur/Jedoo/README.md

 Understanding the functions of Jedoo is easy, You can check source code for more information about their arguments and return types.

 ## Contribution Guides
-For most of time, Medoo is using dev branch for adding feature and fixing bug, and the branch will be merged into master branch while releasing a public version.
+For most of the time, Jedoo is using dev branch for adding feature and fixing bug, and the branch will be merged into master branch while releasing a public version.
 For contribution, submit your code to the dev branch, and start a pull request into it.

 On dev branch, each commits are started with [fix], [feature] or [update] tag to indicate the change.

 ## License
-This software is licensed under Apache v.2 license, the terms you may find is in the file named `LICENSE.txt`.
+This software is licensed under Apache v2 license, the terms you may find is in the file named `LICENSE.txt`.